MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

-## Step 2: Create a Common Data Service environment and install the Dynamics 365 Guides solution<a name="cds"></a>
+# Step 2: Create a Common Data Service environment and install the Dynamics 365 Guides solution<a name="cds"></a>

+Before completing the procedures in this step, make sure to see [Step One: Buy a Dyammics 365 Guides subscription or sign up for a free trial subscription](setup-step-one.md)

 After acquiring a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription and assigning licenses, you need to create an environment where you can install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.
 The type of environment you create depends on whether you're creating a trial or production environment.
-If you bought a license for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you need to set up a production environment.
+If you have a license for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you need to set up a production environment.
 A production environment provides backup and restore capabilities.
+Otherwise, you can set up a trial environment.

 >[!NOTE]
 >If you already have a Common Data Service environment (for example, an instance in your company's Dynamics 365 tenant), you can skip to [Change maximum upload file size](#upload).

-### Set up a trial environment on the default instance
+## Set up a trial environment on the default instance

 1. Go to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com/environments) and sign in with the admin user credentials (where the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] licenses are assigned).